rafalp/Misago/dev-docs/index.md

 ## Notifications

-Misago's notifications feature is implemented in `misago.notifications` package.
+Misago's notifications feature is implemented in the `misago.notifications` package.

 - [Notifications guide](./notifications.md)